syncfusion-content/uwp-docs/uwp/Menu/Populating-Items.md

 ## Populating Items through Binding

-UWP Menu accepts any business object collection to be bound to its `ItemsSource` property.
+`SfMenu` accepts any business object collection to be bound to its `ItemsSource` property.

 ### Adding items to the control